-One of the most concerning statistics we’ve seen in the last few weeks is that almost half (49%) of all professional workers are now ‘deeply’ fearful about their job security.
+One of the most concerning statistics we’ve seen in the last few weeks is that almost half (49%) of professional workers are fearful about their job security and possible redundancy.

 Often this is not because of the likely impact of the COVID pandemic on the future viability of the companies they work for – those that have remained operational and in profit during this time.
 Instead, it can be a fear of how the global crisis might change the way those companies work, making room for re-organisation.